 The individual practitioner of Artism was given a pseudoscientific role as an authority figure whose job it was to critique the suffering induced by LogicNoTech and offer a solution with rational proposals suggested by abstract impressions that would indicate the required moral attitude to appear to comply with or resist the suffering induced by LogicNoTech, FreeDomination, the Party, etc.

 Instructions for reader: If certain events had not occurred then you would not have read this.
 This writing emerged from a glitch in the space-time continuum.
 It was through a deliberate attempt to stimulate such glitches and to hack into the fabric of the time-space continuum that coincident factors contributed to such suchness.
-We tested the mortal current and found that if a faction problem occurred it could be re-automated, so you were able to relax, everything was under control, it was just that you sensed no sense objects, and please, there was no need to feel compelled to know, you just perceived whatever and noticed anything that stood out to you, you underlined or highlighted it, acknowledged its suchness and saw your capacity to perceive existed apart from what you perceived as it originated from the very library from where you attended to this reading.
+We tested the mortal current and found that if a faction problem occurred it could be re-automated, so you could relax, everything was under control, it was just that you sensed no sense objects, and please, there was no need to feel compelled to know, you just perceived whatever and noticed anything that stood out to you, you underlined or highlighted it, acknowledged its suchness and saw your capacity to perceive existed apart from what you perceived as it originated from the very library from where you attended to this reading.

 The solemn music which accompanied the dark night of the soul was a symphony for a world infected with want and for N a pleasing reminder of the past doctrine of a culture that was inconsequential and throwaway.